sislab-vnu/vco_adc2/README.md

 # VCO based ADC 2nd

 # How to Run LVS?
-In folder netgen, you can run in terminal:
+In the `netgen` folder, you can run LVS in the terminal using the following command:
 ```sh
 make target_name
 ```